 So do you already have products on the market using this procedure?

 No, not yet.
 Currently our leading candidate is the rAAVrH10 delivery of a N-sulfoglucosamine sulfohydrolase enzyme, which breaks down excess sulfates and therefore alleviates tissue damage.
-Recently this enzyme replacement therapy completed its phase I/II study with 4 children (3 aged six and 1 three year old).
+Recently this enzyme replacement therapy completed its phase I/II study with four children, three of them aged six and 1 three years old.

 However, the most impressive result of these investigational therapy trials, was that these patients improved their behavioral patterns and sleep (some key adverse symptoms caused by of Sanfilippo).
 On the other hand, with respect to general testing of cognition we could not prove any more indication [of the therapy] in the older children, as their cognition was too impaired at the time of enrollment.